vsemi/anti-tailgating/README.md

 Now the device in Data Recording mode

+The device started recording data when there is person(s) in the FOV.

-After data recorded, follow step of "Modify startup script" to change the startup script back to:
+After data recorded, follow step above of "Modify startup script" to change the startup script back to:

 ```
 sudo /home/cat/anti_tailgating/build/peoplecount train-detect